alok722/stencil-components/readme.md

-# Welcome to Stencil Basics 🙏
+# Welcome to Stencil Components 🙏

 ## ❓ what it is